 Construction has been a constant in Denver and other fast-growing Front Range cities for years, and amid the coronavirus outbreak, it’s one of the few activities that has kept moving forward in an economy frozen still.

-An updated public health order from Gov. Jared Polis on March 26 clarified that construction is a “critical business” allowed to operate despite the statewide stay-at-home order.
+An updated executive order from Gov. Jared Polis on March 26 clarified that construction is a “critical business” exempt from stay-at-home requirements.
 The public health order says critical businesses still have to comply with social distancing requirements, unless the measures would make it impossible to carry out “critical functions,” a term Moye White partner Daniel Wennogle points out has not been defined.

 If the outbreak worsens or hits the construction industry hard, Wennogle said, it’s “not inconceivable” that the stay-at-home order would be amended to cover construction, or that the government would take a stricter view about compliance with social distancing requirements, which could mean more scrutiny over whether functions are “critical” and limit construction sites to a skeleton crew.

 Although there’s no order stopping construction at the state level, some cities and counties have stricter regulations.
 Wennogle has put together a list on Moye White’s blog of Colorado jurisdictions with stay-at-home orders affecting the construction industry.
 While no locality in the state has banned construction entirely, written approval is required in Gunnison County, and San Juan County has put a stop to new construction unless it’s for public health and safety.
 Other counties have more stringent requirements for sanitation facilities or the number of workers allowed on site.